Skip to contents

 #> (40.7,76.1] 1 48187 185

-As in the case of SpatRaster, basic properties as the geometry and the CRS are preserved.
+As with SpatRaster, essential properties such as geometry and CRS are preserved during these operations.

 Plotting with ggplot2